Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 <h2>More information</h2>

-- The results have been generated using MATLAB, and a Python version is available which includes only the reservoir computing prediction and Bayesian optimization.
+- The results were generated using MATLAB.
+A Python version is aslo available which includes only the reservoir computing prediction and Bayesian optimization.
-- You can find the chaotic prediction results for the food-chain, voltage, and spatial-temporal Kuramoto-Sivashinsky systems on my friend's [Github page](https://github.com/lw-kong/Reservoir_with_a_Parameter_Channel_PRR2021).
+- You can find the parameter aware reservoir computing results for the food-chain, voltage, and spatial-temporal Kuramoto-Sivashinsky systems on my friend's [Github page](https://github.com/lw-kong/Reservoir_with_a_Parameter_Channel_PRR2021).
 - Some tips:
     - Increasing the size of the reservoir network can significantly enhance performance.
 For efficient hyperparameter optimization, you might start with a relatively small network, and then use a larger network combined with the optimized hyperparameters.
     - During hyperparameter optimization, consider setting a shorter prediction length initially and using a broader range of hyperparameters.
 After the initial optimization, in a second round, you can opt for a longer prediction length and narrow down the hyperparameters, focusing around the values obtained in the first round.
+    - The reservoir state $r$ should be continuously maintained during both training and testing, and the final reservior state from training is the starting point for testing, to ensure seamless prediction.

 If you have any questions or any suggestions, please feel free to contact me.